xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/xcat_object/node.rst

 Description
 -----------

-The physical unit in the cluster, such as lpar,virtual machine, frame, cec, hmc, switch.
+The definition of physical units in the cluster, such as lpar,virtual machine, frame, cec, hmc, switch.

 Key Attrubutes
 --------------